Capta1nT0ad/TelstraCallToCSV/INSTRUCTIONS.md

-  -h, --help            show this help message and exit -c, --copying         show the license information -v, --version         show the version information -C, --clean           clean all CSV files in the current directory- use with caution!
-  --configure           write/create the configuration file -P PHONE, --phone PHONE
+  -h, --help            show this help message and exit -c, --copying         show the license information -v, --version         show the version information --configure           write/create the configuration file -P PHONE, --phone PHONE
                         override the default account phone number in the config